Kapranov/taxgig_2020/apps/chat/README.md

 ## Todo

+- Update the UI in order to handle the user id
 - Extract a collaborator for the `WebSocketController` that will be responsible to understand if there is a `user_session` for a given `access_token`
-- Update the UI in order to handle the new message format
 - Handle the connection when the provided access token is empty or not valid (no user session associated)
-- Consider to use the version 2.2 of Cowboy to [parse the request query parameters](https://ninenines.eu/docs/en/cowboy/2.2/guide/req/)
 - Rename `Chat.Init` to `Chat.Setup` ?
 - In the `WebSocketController` module we consider to remove the duplication of `websocket_info({_session_id, chatroom_name, message}, req, state)`